lancetipton/composer-wysiwyg/README.md

           //...
 Or an object as defined in the `editor instance` tools sections above ],

-        // Show the Editor tools when clicking on the edit content element - ( Pop Up Only )
+        // Show the Editor tools when clicking on the edit content element - ( Pop Editor )
         showOnClick: true,

         // Style the content with inline css